aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/20_cloudformation/_index.en.md

+➡️ Step 4: Review the settings and acknowledge the appropriate capabilities.

-➡️ Step 4: At the bottom of the page, make sure all of the checkboxes are selected to give AWS CloudFormation the permissions necessary to create the stack.
+At the bottom of the page, make sure all of the checkboxes are selected to give AWS CloudFormation the permissions necessary to create the stack.

-You must give permissions to:
+You must give permissions to (by clicking the check boxes next to):
-1. **"create IAM resources"**
+1. **create IAM resources**
-1. **"create IAM resources with custom names"**
+1. **create IAM resources with custom names**
-1. **"CAPABILITY_AUTO_EXPAND"**
+1. **CAPABILITY_AUTO_EXPAND**

 {{< figure
     src="/images/cloudformation-step4.png"